Edouard-Legoupil/quadraticVoting/README.md

 effects are likely to occur, leading to decision that might :

--   Simply replicate previous ‘*status quo*’ from one year to another and just adjusted on the margin years after years.
+-   Simply replicate previous ‘*status quo*’ from one year to another that are just adjusted on the margin years after years.

 -   Reflect the internal game power within a team, rather than the reality of the needs or the aggregated preference of all